-Major solar cell producers claim that there is no need to clean solar modules.
-This can be debunked by looking at reports and studies you also find online.
-The predictions and research data range from 3% to 10 % in Europe and up to 35% in the Middle East of efficiency to be raised.
-SOLARBRUSH is the pioneer in robots for solar power, as the inventor, Ridha Azaiz, developed the first robot back in 1997 (see first tv presentation from 1999 below).
-Other systems have been developed upon this idea.
+SOLARBRUSH is the global pioneer in robots for solar power plants, as the inventor, Ridha Azaiz, developed the first robot back in 1997 (see first tv presentation from 1999 below).
+Other systems have been developed upon this idea and add to the available solutions.

 MANUAL CLEANING: There are different approaches of cleaning solar cells.
 One is manual cleaning with a telescope brush that reaches high altitude.
 Sometimes this is combined with a lift on a car and a water supply.
 When choosing this option, consider costs for utilities, labour and water.
 The results using this option can be very good.